Pituitary adenylate cyclase-activating peptide

-Pituitary adenylate cyclase-activating polypeptide also known as PACAP is a protein that in humans is encoded by the ADCYAP1 gene. pituitary adenylate cyclase-activating polypeptide is similar to vasoactive intestinal peptide.
+Pituitary adenylate cyclase-activating polypeptide, also known as PACAP, is a protein that in humans is encoded by the ADCYAP1 gene.
+PACAP is similar to vasoactive intestinal peptide.
 One of its effects is to stimulate enterochromaffin-like cells.
-It binds to vasoactive intestinal peptide receptor and to the pituitary adenylate cyclase-activating polypeptide receptor.
+It binds to the vasoactive intestinal peptide receptor and the PACAP receptor.

 Function

 This gene encodes adenylate cyclase-activating polypeptide 1.
 Mediated by adenylate cyclase-activating polypeptide 1 receptors, this polypeptide stimulates adenylate cyclase and subsequently increases the cAMP level in target cells.
-Adenylate cyclase-activating polypeptide 1 not only is a hypophysiotropic hormone (i.e. a substance that induces activity in the hypophysis), but also functions as a neurotransmitter and neuromodulator.
+Adenylate cyclase-activating polypeptide 1 is not only a hypophysiotropic hormone (i.e. a substance that induces activity in the hypophysis), but also functions as a neurotransmitter and neuromodulator.
 In addition, it plays a role in paracrine and autocrine regulation of certain types of cells.
-This gene is composed of five exons.
+This gene has five exons.
 Exons 1 and 2 encode the 5' UTR and signal peptide, respectively; exon 4 encodes an adenylate cyclase-activating polypeptide 1-related peptide; and exon 5 encodes the mature peptide and 3' UTR.
 This gene encodes three different mature peptides, including two isotypes: a shorter form and a longer form.

 A version of this gene has been associated with post-traumatic stress disorder (PTSD) in women (but not men).
 This disorder involves a maladaptive psychological response to traumatic, i.e. existence-threatening, events.
 Ressler et al. identified an association of a SNP in the gene coding for pituitary adenylate cyclase-activating polypeptide (PACAP), implicating this peptide and its receptor (PAC1) in PTSD.
+In mouse model of heavy alcohol drinking, PACAP seems to mediate alcohol effects on bed nucleus of the stria terminalis.

 Headache Disorders

-Both isoforms of pituitary adenylate cyclase-activating polypeptide (pituitary adenylate cyclase-activating polypeptide-38 and pituitary adenylate cyclase-activating polypeptide-27) have been implicated in migraine pathogenesis.
-A Danish research group led by Dr. Messoud Ashina found that intravenous infusion of pituitary adenylate cyclase-activating polypeptide-38 induced migraine attacks in 58% of people with migraine, whilst the corresponding migraine induction rate was 55% for pituitary adenylate cyclase-activating polypeptide-27.
-Treatments with monoclonal antibodies have been investigated to target pituitary adenylate cyclase-activating polypeptide or its receptors for the treatment of primary headache disorders.
+Both isoforms of PACAP (PACAP-38 and PACAP-27) have been implicated in migraine pathogenesis.
+A Danish research group led by Dr. Messoud Ashina found that intravenous infusion of PACAP-38 induced migraine attacks in 58% of people with migraine, whilst the corresponding migraine induction rate was 55% for PACAP-27.
+Treatments with monoclonal antibodies have been investigated to target PACAP or its receptors for the treatment of primary headache disorders.
 Alder BioPharmaceuticals's ALD1910, which targets the peptide, began a phase I study in October 2019.
 Amgen's AMG-301, which targets the PAC1 receptor, failed to show greater efficacy than placebo in phase II trials.

+Neuroprotective

+PACAP has also been shown to be neuroprotective, though its tendency to induce migraines has limited clinical use of this property.

 Interactions

-Pituitary adenylate cyclase-activating peptide has been shown to interact with secretin receptor.
+Pituitary adenylate cyclase-activating peptide has been shown to interact with secretin receptor, as well as MRGPRX2 and GPR55.